Jean Tardieu

 Jean Tardieu (/fr/; born in Saint-Germain-de-Joux, Ain, 1 November 1903, died in Créteil, Val-de-Marne, 27 January 1995) was a French artist, musician, poet and dramatic author.

 Life and career

 He earned a degree in literature and worked for a publishing house.
 He published several poetry collections in the 1930s before starting to write for the stage.
-After World War II, Tardieu entered the world of radio and worked his way to head of dramatic programming and then director of programs at France-Music.
-The quality and success of French National Public Radio after World War II has been attributed largely to Jean Tardieu.
+After World War II, Tardieu entered the world of radio becoming head of dramatic programming and then director of programs at France-Music.

 He was married to pteridologist Marie Laure Tardieu.

 Tardieu's works mingled with the ideals of the French New Theatre and used comedy to pick apart more traditional theatre.
 He is often associated with the Theatre of the Absurd.

 Some of his work has been translated into English, including: